-A trip to any location is never complete without a trip to the local zoo.
-Cheyenne Mountain Zoo is unique as it’s built into the mountains of Colorado and allows guests and visitors up close and personal experience with animals of all kinds.
-Most notably known for feeding their giraffes (as you see pictured here), Cheyenne Mountain Zoo is the #4 Best Zoo in North America per USA Today 10 Best Readers’ Choice Awards.
-Cheyenne Mountain Zoo has over 30 species of endangered animals to visit and offers multiple experiences to feed and get right up close with some of your favorite animals (feeding the Giraffes and Elephant Snack Time are always popular).
-Not only is Cheyenne Mountain Zoo a great place to visit for kids of all ages, but also a beautiful and unique venue for a wedding too (we may know a bit about this one *wink wink*).
-Take a look at our Blog post on this Cheyenne Mountain Zoo Wedding!
+A trip to any location is never complete without a visit to the local zoo.
+Cheyenne Mountain Zoo is unique as it’s built into the mountains surrounding Colorado Springs and treats guests to an up-close experience with animals of all kinds.
+Most notable for allowing visitors to feed their giraffes (as pictured here), Cheyenne Mountain Zoo is the #4 Best Zoo in North America per the USA Today Readers’ Choice Awards.
+The zoo houses over 30 species of endangered animals and promotes awareness by fostering unique, up-close encounters with them (in addition to feeding the giraffes, elephant snack time is always popular).
+Not only is Cheyenne Mountain Zoo a great place to visit with kids of all ages, but it's also a beautiful and unique wedding venue!
+Take a look at our blog post featuring a Cheyenne Mountain Zoo wedding.

-The Manitou & Pikes Peak COG Railway has been operational since the 1880’s and has been newly renovated and revamped with more modern technology.
-As a visitor you’ll experience the sights and sounds of Pikes Peak from the mountain passenger train car.
-Head right into the Pikes Peak Visitors Center and learn even more about this modern marvel that takes guests and visitors up and down to the summit of Pikes Peak.
-The Manitou & Pikes Peak cog railway is the world’s highest and longest cog railroad, and is an immersive visitor experience.
-Train conductors share their favorite stories as well as history of the railway and Colorado.
-All Aboard!
+The Broadmoor Manitou & Pikes Peak Cog Railway has been operational since the 1880’s and was recently renovated.
+As a visitor, you’ll experience the sights and sounds of Pikes Peak from the comfort of one of the train's passenger cars as you listen to your conductor's stories from the railway's history.
+Then, you can head right into the Pikes Peak Visitors Center at the top to learn even more about this modern marvel that has carried tourists up and down the mountain for over a century.
+Did we mention that the Broadmoor Manitou & Pikes Peak Cog railway is also the world’s highest and longest cog railroad?
+Don't miss this immersive experience on your next visit to Colorado Springs!

 Garden of the gods

-The Seven Falls Waterfall is another natural beauty in the Colorado Springs area.
-Seven Falls is only five minutes from the wonderful Broadmoor Resort and offers more than ‘meets the eye’.
-Visitors can adventure up the 224 steps that run alongside the waterfall and leads to other hiking trails for those outdoor adventurers.
-The waterfall rises over 181 feet from the canyon floor and is a spectacular, watery view.
-Seven Falls offers even more than hiking and beauty, but also shopping, guided hikes, and even a Soaring Adventure which includes 10 zip-lines among other adventurous elements.
-Brings ‘water’ to our eyes with this beauty!
+The Seven Falls Waterfall is another natural wonder in the Colorado Springs area.
+It's located only five minutes from the Broadmoor Resort and offers more than your typical sight-seeing experience.
+Visitors can opt to admire the falls from below or adventure up the 224 steps to discover the network of hiking trails just beyond.
+The waterfall rises over 181 feet from the canyon floor and is a truly spectacular sight!
+Moreover, Seven Falls boasts opportunities for shopping, guided hikes, and even a zip-lining adventure for the thrill-seekers in your party.

 Cave of the Winds